mlyann/music-store/README.md

 ## License
 This project is licensed under the MIT License.
 We warmly welcome collaboration on our project!
-If you have any questions, please feel free to contact us at haochengcao2003@gmail.com or millermlyang@gmail.com.

 <!-- PROJECT LINKS -->
 [contributors-shield]: https://img.shields.io/github/contributors/mlyann/music-store.svg?style=for-the-badge